New CHABSS Tenure-Track Faculty Drawn to CSUSM for Myriad Reasons

 O’Dell is one of four newly hired tenure-track faculty in the College of Humanities, Arts, Behavioral and Social Sciences.

-O’Dell comes to CSUSM from Seton Hill University, a private Catholic liberal arts university in Greensburg, Penn.
-There, she was program coordinator (essentially the chair) of the political science and global studies program, led the Model United Nations program and was the adviser for the Pi Sigma Alpha National Political Science Honor’s Society chapter.
+O’Dell comes to CSUSM from Seton Hill University, a Catholic liberal arts university in Greensburg, Pa.
+There, she was program coordinator (essentially the chair) of the political science and global studies program, led the Model United Nations program and was the adviser for the Pi Sigma Alpha National Political Science Honor Society chapter.

-“There are a lot of wonderful things about where I’ve lived before, but there’s nothing like being able to go for a walk on the ocean so easily, or be on the beach or even do some of the hikes around here and enjoy the beautiful views,” said O’Dell, who grew up in Montana and earned her bachelor’s degree from the University of Washington, her master’s from the Middlebury Institute of International Studies at Monterey and her Ph.D. from the University of Denver.
+“There are a lot of wonderful things about where I’ve lived before, but there’s nothing like being able to go for a walk by the ocean so easily, or be on the beach or even do some of the hikes around here and enjoy the beautiful views,” said O’Dell, who grew up in Montana and earned a bachelor’s degree from the University of Washington, a master’s from the Middlebury Institute of International Studies at Monterey and a Ph.D. from the University of Denver.

 O’Dell is not unlike many CSUSM students.
 She was the first in her family to graduate from college, beginning that journey at the community college level.